OWASP/www-board-candidates/2024/harold_blankenship.md

 ### What contributions have you personally made to OWASP or other open source projects? ###

 I was on the staff as the Director of Projects and Technology and, as part of that, I was responsible for moving the organization from the old wiki to the new github-based website.
 I have, along with Fabio Cerullo, been an administrator for OWASP's yearly efforts in the Google Summer of Code.
-Further I am the vice-chair of the events committee, I have participated in CfT/CfP reviews, and I have volunteered at this most recent OWASP Global AppSec in San Francisco.
+I am the also a leader of the OWASP Developer Guide, the vice-chair of the events committee, I have participated in CfT/CfP reviews, and I have volunteered at this most recent OWASP Global AppSec in San Francisco.

 ### What strategies would you implement to increase community engagement and participation in OWASP? ###